 Step 19: Carefully remove the permanent magnet from the base plate.
-To do so, push it to one side and then swing it up by raising the end that now extends beyond the side of the base plate.
+To do so, push it to one side until it is well clear of the crucible mounting flange.
+Then swing it up by raising the end that now extends beyond the side of the base plate (see Figure 6-19).